fullstack-storyteller/Notes/1-dotnet-basics.md

 4. **If the assembly is not found**, the application terminates with error.

 Note: **_Version checking is not done for Weakly Named Assemblies_**

+## DLL HELL problem

+### Problem definition

+This is a problem which happens when two different applications are trying to access multiple different versions of an assembly

+### Solution

+We should strongly name the assembly and install them in GAC.
+This way different versions of the same assembly can co-exist in the same location i.e. the GAC.
+Hence both applciation will work.